jshirota/PreStorm/README.md

 ![code](/images/p12.png)

 In an extreme case, you don't need to define a type.
-You can use Download instead of the generic Download<T>.
+You can use Download instead of the generic Download&lt;T&gt;.
 If you do this, Geometry is dynamically determined.

 ![code](/images/p13.png)